takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.5.3.0 (27/05/2025 update)` <br>
+  ・ Additional measures have been taken to address the issue of some sound effects being played incorrectly during matchmaking. <br>
+  ・ Fixed a problem in which the Border display (margin) was displayed during the performance of a point round and in a round in which the external display shows the player's elapsed time. <br>
+  ・ In rounds where the external display shows the own elapsed time, the goal time is now displayed for a certain period of time even if the round ends during the performance. <br>
+  ・ More Tools-specific variables can be specified from the database, allowing more information to be displayed dynamically. <br>
+  ・ Added text to be displayed before the game starts from the database and included features in some rounds. <br>
+  ・ New features have been added in some rounds.
+However, for the time being, we will officially release the new features after performing functional maintenance and making adjustments. <br>
+  ・ In another FG Tools that has a similar name, we have made adjustments to make it less error prone to use and to be able to read the log of the end of the round.
+We will continue to make adjustments. <br>
+  ・ We have fixed several bugs that are too minor to mention here. <br>
+  ・ Some program optimizations were made. <br>

   ○ `2025.5.2.0 (19/05/2025 update)` <br>
   ・ Fixed a problem that caused intermittent errors due to some regional settings. <br>